Lower

 Students are:

-• Connected to nature through our working garden, forts, and forested trails
+- Connected to nature through learning and working in the garden, forts, and forested trails

 Learning is: